NVIDIA/OptiX_Apps/README.md

 The system description options added a `searchPath` option which allows to add arbitrary many paths where MDL files and their resources should be searched for.
 The system and user path for the MDL vMaterials set via the environment variables `MDL_SYSTEM_PATH` and `MDL_USER_PATH` set by the MDL vMaterials installer are automatically added by the application.

-Please read the `system_mdl_materials.txt` and `scene_mdl_vMaterials.txt` inside the data folder for more information on addtional system and scene options.
+Please read the `system_mdl_materials.txt` and `scene_mdl_vMaterials.txt` inside the data folder for more information on additional system and scene options.

 The renderer implementation has the following limitations at this time:
 * Volume absorption and scattering assumes homogeneous volume coefficients.
 There's simply no volume data primitive in the scene to sample heterogeneous coefficients from.
 * Volume scattering emission intensity not implemented.
 Goes along with heterogeneous volume scattering support.
 * Geometry displacement not implemented.
 To be revisited once Displacement Micro Meshes (DMM) are supported by OptiX.
 * Hair BSDF not implemented.
 The renderer currently supports one texture coordinate, hair BSDF requires two to be fully featured and that'll increase the cost for every shader, so it's deferred into a separate example.
+* UV-tile and animation textures not implemented.
 * rounded_corner_normal() not implemented.
 That cannot be done by the automatic code generation for the geometry.normal expression.
 * Spot and light profile `global_distribution: true` not supported by the MDL SDK code generation.
 Lights will be black then.
 The renderer supports own point lights with spot and IES distribution though.
 * Peer-to-peer sharing of MDL texture array resources not implemented.
 All MDL resources are allocated on all active devices.
 Rendering itself is distributed as before.
 Requires merging the Texture and TextureMDL classes.